jqMath & MathJax Timing Data

 100 4642276910.07742122860.04 593162522180.0494183719310.04

 The /MathJax columns give $(\Load + \Convert)_\jqMath ∕ (\Total - \Reprocess)_\MathJax$, the approximate ratio of the jqMath and MathJax required times.
-As you can see, jqMath is roughly 10 times faster than MathJax.
+As you can see, jqMath was roughly 10 times faster than MathJax (but see the updated numbers below).
 This is because MathJax actually measures and formats all the mathematical expressions and subexpressions itself, whereas jqMath just converts them to simple HTML and CSS, which is then formatted by the browser’s native code.